Judicial Outreach Mentoring Scheme

 • Lawyers who were the first generation in their family to attend university.

-Applicants must have a minimum of 5 years post qualification experience and be seeking an appointment in the next two years (or at the next available opportunity).
+Applicants must have a minimum of 5 years post qualification experience and be seeking an appointment in the next two years.
+We will carry out thorough eligibility checks.
+Any false, misleading, or dishonest statement may constitute professional misconduct.

 How do I apply?